 Property taxes include amounts levied against all real property, public utility property, and certain tangible personal (used in business) property located in the District.
-Real property tax revenues received in calendar year 2011 represent the collection of calendar year 2010 taxes.
-Real property taxes received in calendar year 2011 were levied after April 1, 2010, on the assessed values as of January 1, 2010, the lien date.
+Real property tax revenues received in calendar year 2012 represent the collection of calendar year 2011 taxes.
+Real property taxes received in calendar year 2012 were levied after April 1, 2011, on the assessed values as of January 1, 2011, the lien date.
 Assessed values for real property taxes are established by State statute at 35 percent of appraised market value.
 Real property taxes are payable annually or semiannually.
 If paid annually, payment is due December 31; if paid semiannually, the first payment is due December 31, with the remainder payable by June 20.
 Under certain circumstances, State statute permits alternate payment dates to be established.
 Public utility property taxes.
-Public utility real and tangible personal property taxes received in calendar year 2011 taxes.
-Public utility real and tangible personal property taxes received in calendar year 2011 became a lien on December 31, 2009, were levied after April 1, 2010, and are collected with real property taxes.
+Public utility real and tangible personal property taxes received in calendar year 2012 became a lien on December 31, 2010, were levied after April 1, 2011, and are collected with real property taxes.
 Public utility real property is assessed at 35 percent of true value; public utility tangible personal property is currently assessed at varying percentages of true value.

-Tangible personal property tax revenues received in calendar year 2011 (other than public utility property) represent the collection of calendar year 2011 taxes levied against local and interexchange telephone companies.
-Tangible personal property taxes received from telephone companies in calendar year 2011 were levied after October 1, 2010, on the value as of December 31, 2010.
+Tangible personal property tax revenues received in calendar year 2012 (other than public utility property) represent the collection of calendar year 2012 taxes levied against local and interexchange telephone companies.
+Tangible personal property taxes received from telephone companies in calendar year 2012 were levied after October 1, 2011, on the value as of December 31, 2011.
 Amounts paid by multi-county taxpayers are due September 20.
 Single county taxpayers may pay annually or semiannually.
 If paid annually, payment is due April 30; if paid semiannually, the first payment is due April 30, with the remainder payable by September 20.
 Tangible personal property taxes paid by April 30 are usually received by the District prior to June 30.

+Clinton-Massie Local School District Notes to the Basic Financial Statements For the Fiscal Year ended June 30, 2012

 The District receives property taxes from Clinton County.
 The County Auditor periodically advances to the District its portion of the taxes collected.
-Second-half real property tax payments collected by the County by June 30, 2011, are available to finance fiscal year 2011 operations.
-The amount available as an advance at June 30, 2011 was \$406,526 in the general fund, \$63,143 in the debt service fund and \$7,826 in the classroom facilities maintenance fund (a nonmajor governmental fund).
+Second-half real property tax payments collected by the County by June 30, 2012, are available to finance fiscal year 2012 operations.
+The amount available as an advance at June 30, 2012 was \$317,105 in the general fund, \$39,280 in the debt service fund and \$6,002 in the classroom facilities maintenance fund (a nonmajor governmental fund).
 This amount is recorded as revenue.
-The amount available for advance at June 30, 2010 was \$349,513 in the general fund, \$54,456 in the debt service fund and \$6,642 in the classroom facilities maintenance fund (a nonmajor governmental fund).
 The amount of second-half real property taxes available for advance at fiscal year-end can vary based on the date the tax bills are sent.

-Accrued property taxes receivable includes real property, public utility property and tangible personal property taxes which are measurable as of June 30, 2011 and for which there is an enforceable legal claim.
+Accrued property taxes receivable includes real property, public utility property and tangible personal property taxes which are measurable as of June 30, 2012 and for which there is an enforceable legal claim.
 Although total property tax collections for the next fiscal year are measurable, only the amount of real property taxes available as an advance at June 30 was levied to finance current fiscal year operations and is reported as revenue at fiscal year end.
 The portion of the receivable not levied to finance current fiscal year operations is offset by a credit to unearned revenue.